Simultaneous Tactile-Visual Perception for Learning Multimodal Robot Manipulation: Experiments

 \paragraph*{Multimodal fusion} \textbf{\texttt{InsertCap}} (\cref{fig:exp_res}e-f) presents the unique advantage of \GodDamnSensorName{}: simultaneous access to visual and tactile information enables the selection of adaptive strategies.
-When the cap-mount interface remains visible, the policy employs vision-based servoing, directly aligning visual features for precise insertion (\cref{fig:exp_res}e).
-However, when grasping occludes the view or lighting conditions degrade visual signals, the policy seamlessly returns to tactile-based insertion, using marker displacement patterns to detect contact and guide alignment (\cref{fig:exp_res}f).
-This adaptive behavior emerges naturally from the training process without explicit strategy programming, demonstrating the policy's ability to weight modalities based on their reliability in different contexts.
-The 90\% success rate reflects this robust dual-strategy approach, significantly outperforming single-modality baselines that lack this adaptive capability.
+When the cap-mount interface remains visible (15 / 20), the policy employs visual servoing, directly aligning visual features for precise insertion (\cref{fig:exp_res}e).
+However, when the grasp degrades this visual perception (5 / 20), the policy seamlessly returns to tactile-based insertion, using marker displacement patterns to detect contact and guide alignment (\cref{fig:exp_res}f).
+This adaptive behavior is enabled by (i) the \GodDamnSensorName{}'s \textit{simultaneous} visual-tactile perception, and (ii) Transformer-based policy's capability to properly attend to multimodal signals, acquired from the demonstration data without explicit rule-based programming.